-The teacher training (TT) intervention invited all 9th and 10th grade math and science teachers in selected government schools to enrol in relevant SSDP trainings.
-An initial SSDP document (Ministry of Education 2016) motivated the need for new and improved teacher trainings by noting widespread beliefs that previous teacher trainings had not transferred effective teaching methods from the trainings to the classrooms.
-It especially highlighted the apparent failure of the "needs-based approach" of the previous wave of trainings, which encouraged individual Educational Training Centers (ETCs), of which there were then 29 across Nepal, to develop training curricula tailored to local teachers' requests.
-The SSDP trainings were, therefore, to be developed in a more centralized fashion by the National Centre for Educational Development (NCED).
+The teacher training intervention invited all ninth- and tenth-grade maths and science teachers in selected government schools to enrol in relevant SSDP trainings.
+An initial SSDP document (Ministry of Education 2016) emphasised the need for new and improved teacher trainings by noting widespread beliefs that previous teacher trainings had not transferred effective teaching methods from the trainings to the classrooms.

+In particular, it highlighted the apparent failure of the 'needs-based approach' of the previous wave of trainings, which encouraged individual Educational Training Centers (ETCs), of which there were then 29 across Nepal, to develop training curricula tailored to local teachers' requests.
+The SSDP trainings were, therefore, to be developed in a more centralised fashion by the National Centre for Educational Development (NCED).